 The vet may recommend bringing your canine companion to the office to be checked.
 The vet will perform a physical exam, which includes checking your fur baby’s mouth and esophagus for acid burns.
-They may also run blood work and other tests, including a x-ray.
+They may also run blood work and other tests, including imaging such as ultrasound scans, endoscopy or an x-ray.

 Treatment After Dog Swallows Earbuds

 Treatment will depend on where the earbuds are located.
 If they’re still in the stomach, the vet may try to perform an endoscopic procedure.
 The procedure is done with a flexible scope that may also allow the vet to grab onto the foreign objects your pup has swallowed.
 However, this can only be done within the first few hours after the objects are swallowed.